-At 6 weeks of age your foster dog or puppy is required to contact the Foster Marketing Team using fostermarketing@sanantoniopetsalive.org so that SAPA! can begin marketing your foster for adoptions.
+Within 72 hours of receiving your foster dog or puppy (depending on his/her age), fosters are required to contact the Foster Marketing Team using fostermarketing@sanantoniopetsalive.org so that SAPA! can begin marketing your foster for adoptions.
 The information you provide will be placed on the San Antonio Pets Alive! website, Petfinder, and other avenues to help get the word out so that your foster can find their forever family.